AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Recommendations/content.rst

 Archiving
 ---------
-All repositories and mail servers are redounded with machines physically located in Paris (France) and New York (The United States).
-This increases our confidence on the durability of qualification data.
+All repositories and mail servers are mirrored with machines physically located in Paris (France) and New York.
+This increases our confidence in the durability of qualification data.

 Activities
 **********